re-data/re-data/README.md

 ## Automatic dashboards

-When something seems off in your tables, it's often usefull to look into how your data looks like.
+When something seems off in your tables, it's often useful to look into how your data looks like.
 Redata automatically creates dashboards with metrics it computed over time for all your tables.

 <img src="./docs/static/metrics_in_redata.png" width="80%"></img>